ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **ClearCookies**

-  Clears any target cookies from your app.
+  Clears Target cookies from your app.

   * Here is the syntax for this method: